-(ii) Conclusion.
+- employee, Employee D. Employee D's health insurance premiums are \$100 per month and are paid as follows: \$80 by Employer and \$20 by Employee D through salary reductions to a cafeteria plan.
+The State pays Employer \$40 per month as a subsidy for Employer's payment of insurance premiums on behalf of Employee D. Employer is otherwise an eligible small employer that meets the requirements for the credit. - (ii) Conclusion.
 For purposes of calculating the credit, the amount of premiums paid by the employer is \$80 per month (the premium payment by the Employer without regard to the subsidy from the State).
-The maximum credit is \$40 (\$80 x 50%).
+The maximum credit is \$40 (\$80 x 50%). - Example 2.

-Example 2.
 State premium subsidy paid directly to insurance company. (i) Facts.
 The State in which Employer operates provides a health insurance premium subsidy of up to 30% for each eligible employee.
-Employer has one employee, Employee E. Employee E is enrolled in self-only coverage through a qualified health plan (QHP) offered by Employer through a SHOP Exchange.
+Employer has one employee, Employee E. Employee E is enrolled in employee-only coverage through a qualified health plan (QHP) offered by Employer through a SHOP Exchange.
 Employee E's health insurance premiums are \$100 per month and are paid as follows: \$50 by Employer; \$30 by the State and \$20 by the employee.
 The State pays the \$30 per month directly to the insurance company and the insurance company bills Employer for the employer and employee's share, which equal \$70 per month.
-Employer is otherwise an eligible small employer that meets the requirements for the credit.
+Employer is otherwise an eligible small employer that meets the requirements for the credit. - (ii) Conclusion.

-(ii) Conclusion.
 For purposes of calculating the amount of the credit, the amount of premiums paid by Employer is \$80 per month (the sum of Employer's payment and the State's payment).
-The maximum credit is \$40 (\$80 x 50%).
+The maximum credit is \$40 (\$80 x 50%). - Example 3.

-Example 3.
 Credit limited by employer's net premium payment. (i) Facts.
-Employer is an eligible small employer that is not a tax-exempt organization.
 The State in which Employer operates provides a health insurance premium subsidy of up to 50% for each eligible employee.
-Employer has one employee, Employee F. Employee F is enrolled in self-only coverage under the QHP offered to Employee F by Employer through a SHOP Exchange.
+Employer has one employee, Employee F. Employee F is enrolled in employee-only coverage under the QHP offered to Employee F by Employer through a SHOP Exchange.
 Employee F's health insurance premiums are \$100 per month and are paid as follows: \$20 by Employer; \$50 by the State and \$30 by Employee F. The State pays the \$50 per month directly to the insurance company and the insurance company bills Employer for the employer's and employee's shares, which total \$50 per month.
-Employer is otherwise an eligible small employer (the sum of Employer's payment and the State's payment) is \$70 per month, which is more than 50% of the \$100 monthly premium payment.
-The amount of the premium for calculating the credit is also \$70 per month.
+The amount of premiums paid by Employer (the sum of Employer's payment and the State's payment) is \$70 per month, which is more than 50% of the \$100 monthly premium payment.
+The amount of the premium for calculating the credit is also \$70 per month. - (ii) Conclusion.

-(ii) Conclusion.
 The maximum credit without adjustments or limitations is \$35 (\$70 x 50%).
 Employer's net premium payment is \$20 (the amount actually paid by Employer excluding the State subsidy).
-Because the credit may not exceed Employer's net premium payment, the credit is \$20 (the lesser of \$35 or \$20).

-(e) Payroll tax limitation for tax-exempt eligible small employers-(1) In general.
+Because the credit may not exceed Employer's net premium payment, the credit is \$20 (the lesser of \$35 or \$20). - (e) Payroll tax limitation for tax-exempt eligible small employers--(1) In general.